huyenmy239/blueroom-fe/README.md

 - **APIs** for data handling (integrated via `api.js`)

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.

-2. Create a new branch (`git checkout -b feature-branch`).

-3. Make your changes and commit them (`git commit -am 'Add new feature'`).

-4. Push to your fork (`git push origin feature-branch`).

-5. Open a pull request with a description of the changes.

 ## Contributors

 The BlueRoom frontend was developed with contributions from the following team members: